 Let Breeze Thru Screens screen in your existing porch, new construction porch or even your gazebo!

-We can also rescreen your porch with new screen mesh.
+We have screened hundreds of porches since we started our business.
+All of the work is done by the owners.
+We are definitely the screen experts and we will screen/rescreen your porch so that it is done right the first time and with the best screen and method that's best for your porch so that it will last for many, many years to come.
 We have several types of screen mesh available to meet your needs such as standard screen mesh, Super Screen (pet resistant), solar screen and more.
+Our favorite and most highly recommended mesh for porches is Super Screen and Super Nano 55 -- these are perfect for all installation methods.
 See our Products pages for a complete description of these types of screen mesh.
-Your porch must have the structure already in place including the roof otherwise we will refer you to our trusted contractors to finish your porch so that it can be screened in.
+Your porch must have the structure already in place including the roof, otherwise we will refer you to our trusted contractors to finish your porch so that it can be screened in.

 Also consider screening the flooring of your screen porch if it is part of your deck.
 We install the screen mesh under your deck to keep the insects from coming in through the floorboards.

 We tend to advise sticking with the same method of screening that you currently have, but if you have new construction or have never screened in your porch, then we highly recommend the SCREENEZE® method if your porch is conducive to this method and then our second recommendation will be the Staple Method.

 Call to set up an appointment for the owner Wendy to come take a look at your porch, show you screen mesh samples, talk about what method is best for your porch, look for any challenges such as rotten wood, give advice on making your porch look amazing, and then take measurements and pictures to work up a quote.

 There are three methods we use to screen in your porch:

 The majority of older homes in the Richmond area use the Staple Method.
 Your screens are probably sagging, deteriorating, and in need of replacement if it's been about 10 years since it was installed.